 What is hyaluronic acid

-Hyaluronic acid, also known as hyaluronan, is a clear and gooey sugar molecule that is naturally produced by our body.
+Hyaluronic acid, also called hyaluronan, is a clear and gooey sugar molecule naturally produced by our body.
 It is present in our joints, eyes, and mostly on our skin in a large amount.
-Their water-retaining properties help our tissue to retain moisture.
+Their water-retaining properties help our tissue retain moisture.
 Surprisingly, hyaluronic acid can hold a thousand times its weight in water.
 As water is an essential part of our normal bodily function, keeping them moisturised is never a bad idea.

-Where it can be found in our skin
+Where Hyaluronic acid can be found in our skin

 More than half of the hyaluronic acid in our body is present in our skin.
 It helps our skin to retain water giving that plump and dewy-looking skin.
 Most of our skins hyaluronic acid content is located in the dermis / deeper area than the epidermis.
 The hyaluronic acid here regulates water balance and holds up the skin structure.
 It is bound to collagen on one end and links to water on the other end to give it a plump and bouncy-looking effect on your skin.

-However, just like the amount of collagen in our skin, hyaluronic acid production reduces as we age, and the existing hyaluronic acid present in our skin starts to degrade.
-As our skin loses the major molecule responsible for water retention it loses its moisture and therefore leading to age-induced dryness and accentuates premature signs of ageing, wrinkles.
+However, just like the amount of collagen in our skin, hyaluronic acid production reduces as we age, and the existing Hyaluronic acid present in our skin starts to degrade.
+As our skin loses the major molecule responsible for water retention, it loses its moisture, leading to age-induced dryness and accentuates premature signs of ageing, wrinkles.

-There are so many benefits of hyaluronic acid for our skin and it is more than just holding water to keep our skin moisturised, hydrated and plump.
-It has also been known to show antioxidant activity, promote skin barrier repair on the epidermis and has wound healing properties.
-As it helps repair the skin barrier, it will help provide relief for redness and also irritation.
+There are so many benefits of hyaluronic acid for our skin, and it is more than just holding water to keep our skin moisturised, hydrated and plump.
+It has also been known to show antioxidant activity, promotes skin barrier repair on the epidermis, and has wound healing properties.
+As it helps repair the skin barrier, it will help provide relief for redness and irritation.

-Hyaluronic acid is generally suitable for all skin types from a wide range of ages no matter what their skin concern is.
-This is because it is dealing with skin hydration/water content which is one of the basic fundamental components of everyone’s skin.
+Hyaluronic acid is generally suitable for all skin types from a wide range of ages, no matter their skin concern.
+This is because it deals with skin hydration/water content which is one of the basic fundamental components of everyone’s skin.